Communication#

 def shard(x, mesh: 'DeviceMesh', dim_specs: 'list[DimSpec]', replicated_axes: 'set[str] | None' = None, **kwargs):

-Shard a tensor according to the given mesh and dimension specs.
+Shard a tensor across a device mesh according to the given dimension specs.

-2. Then it applies the physical slicing (ShardOp) to reach the target distribution.
+2. Applies physical slicing (ShardOp) to reach the target distribution.

 reshard#